I'm an Aesthetician—These Are the Best Skincare Ingredients of All Time

 If an ingredient has made it onto this list, you know that it’s one of the best…

 Chances are, you’ve probably already heard of hyaluronic acid—it’s a commonly used ingredient, often found in products like moisturisers and serums, which has benefits for all skin types—but especially dehydrated skin.
 "Hyaluronic acid is a humectant, meaning it pulls moisture to itself,” explains Khorana.
-"It hydrates without pore clogging, so it’s great for all skin types and pairs well with several ingredients which make it work better.”
-Applied topically, hyaluronic acid has the ability to hold over 1000 times its weight in water, which means it really boosts skin’s moisture levels.
+"It hydrates without pore clogging, so it’s great for all skin types and pairs well with several ingredients, which make it work better.”
+Applied topically, hyaluronic acid can hold over 1000 times its weight in water, which means it really boosts skin’s moisture levels.

-Retinol is another hugely popular skincare ingredient, typically found in ‘anti-ageing’ serums.
-While it is most often touted as an anti-ageing ingredient, it also has impressive benefits for those with concerns like congestion and dull skin.
+Retinoids are another hugely popular skincare ingredient, typically found in ‘anti-ageing’ serums.
+While they are most often touted as an anti-ageing ingredient, they have impressive benefits for those with concerns like congestion and dull skin.
 "Retinol encourages skin cell turnover, which helps deal with dullness most people experience in the winter months,” says Khorana.
-"It also boosts collagen and helps to even out discolouration and hyperpigmentation, encourage cellular turnover, stimulate collagen, soften wrinkles and help fade pigmentation.”
+"It also boosts collagen and helps to even out discolouration and hyperpigmentation, encourages cellular turnover, stimulates collagen, softens fine lines and helps fade pigmentation.”
 Basically, a real multitasker.
 However, if you have sensitive skin or you’ve never used a retinol before, it’s important that you choose a beginner-friendly formula, since retinol increases skin’s sensitivity and can lead to irritation and dryness if used incorrectly.

-Khorana recommends looking for formulas which pair retinol with hydrating ingredients like glycerin and niacinamide.
-"This will help with tolerability and these ingredients support the skin barrier so can fight off the negative side effects,” she adds.
+Khorana recommends looking for formulas that pair retinol with hydrating ingredients like glycerin and niacinamide.
+"This will help with tolerability, and these ingredients support the skin barrier so can fight off the negative side effects,” she adds.

 3. Vitamin C

-Like retinol, vitamin C is particularly effective when it comes to addressing signs of ageing like fine lines, wrinkles, loose skin, and hyperpigmentation.
-"It’s a brilliant antioxidant, which fights free radical damage, brightens the skin, fades hyperpigmentation and stimulate collagen,” says Khorana.
+Like retinol, vitamin C is particularly effective when it comes to addressing fine lines, loose skin and hyperpigmentation.
+"It’s a brilliant antioxidant, which fights free radical damage, brightens the skin, fades hyperpigmentation and stimulates collagen,” says Khorana.
 "It inhibits melanin production by inhibiting the enzyme tyrosinase this interferes with abnormal pigmentation.”
 Vitamin C doesn’t always play well with other skincare ingredients, so you should avoid layering it with other actives like retinol or exfoliating acids.
 However, Khorana explains that it does work well with complementing antioxidants like vitamin E and ferulic acid.
 "They will boost the efficacy and stability of the molecule,” she explains.

 4. Niacinamide

 Niacinamide is one of the best multitasking skincare ingredients out there, with benefits for skin concerns ranging from oily and acne-prone through to dry and dehydrated.
 "It’s highly effective in restoring the lipid layer in the stratum corneum [the top layer of skin] to maintain and strengthen the skin’s natural moisture barrier,” says Khorana.
-"And it’s also shown to have antioxidant capabilities so it’s helpful in addressing pigmentation concerns when paired with vitamin C.” In addition, niacinamide can help to lower skin’s sebum production, reducing the excess oil that can clog pores and lead to breakouts.
-It can be paired with several ingredients—commonly you’ll find it in serums alongside hydrating ingredients or antioxidants like vitamin C.
+"And it’s also shown to have antioxidant capabilities, so it helps address pigmentation concerns when paired with vitamin C.” In addition, niacinamide can help to lower the skin’s sebum production, reducing the excess oil that can clog pores and lead to breakouts.
+It can be paired with several ingredients—commonly, you’ll find it in serums alongside hydrating ingredients or antioxidants like vitamin C.

 5. Ceramides

-While ceramides have featured in skincare formulations for years, they’ve become increasingly popular in the past year as focus has shifted to ingredients that support and strengthen the skin barrier.
-"Ceramides help rebuild and restore the skin barrier to retain moisture, improve visible signs of ageing, and block environmental damage,” explains Khorana.
+Whilst ceramides have featured in skincare formulations for years, they’ve become increasingly popular in the past year as focus has shifted to ingredients that support and strengthen the skin barrier.
+"Ceramides help rebuild and restore the skin barrier to retain moisture and block environmental damage,” explains Khorana.
 "They are well tolerated by all skin types and perfect for those with dry or sensitive skin.”
-What’s more, she adds that ceramides are safe to use in conjunction with most, if not all ingredients.
-This means that you don’t have to worry about any issued with layering ceramide-rich products (most often moisturisers) over active ingredients.
-In fact, ceramide-based products are a great addition to routines which feature ingredients like retinol and glycolic acid, as (by supporting the skin barrier) they will help to counteract the sensitivity that these ingredients can cause.
+What’s more, she adds that ceramides are safe to use in conjunction with most, if not all, ingredients.
+This means that you don’t have to worry about any issues with layering ceramide-rich products (most often moisturisers) over active ingredients.
+In fact, ceramide-based products are a great addition to routines that feature ingredients like retinol and glycolic acid, as (by supporting the skin barrier) they will help to counteract the sensitivity that these ingredients can cause.

 6. Salicylic Acid